Immune System and Load Management

 Carbohydrates

-Protect immune cells from Stress Hormone Release after load
+Protect immune cells from stress hormones after load

 Rice, oats, bread, gels, recovery shakes